 - Press the “Sauté” function key.
 Select a temperature with the “Adjust” key for “More”.
 When Instant Pot reaches the given working temperature, it displays “Hot” and you can start sautéing/browning meat.

 - Working in multiple batches.
-Add 1 tbsp of oil and add the cut up flank steak.
+Add 1 tablespoon of oil and add the cut up flank steak.
 Stir for 2-3 minutes, and then remove from the heat.
 Transfer to a plate.
-Add 1 tbsp of oil and cook the remaining flank steak.
+Add 1 tablespoon of oil and cook the remaining flank steak.
 Transfer to a plate.

 Cook the Aromatic Spices: